-For the nine months ended September 30, 2022 and 2021, net cash used by financing activities was \$28.3 million compared to net cash provided by financing activities of \$688.9 million, respectively.
-Cash outflows from financing activities for the nine months ended September 30, 2022 included \$15.7 million payment related to share repurchases, \$11.9 million for taxes paid related to net share settlement of stock-based awards, and \$2.7 million repayment of our Term Loan B. The outflows were partially offset by cash proceeds from issuance of common stock from the employee stock purchase plan of \$2.1 million and cash proceeds from stock options exercised of \$1.8 million.
+Cash outflows from financing activities for the nine months ended September 30, 2022 primarily included \$15.7 million of payments related to share repurchases, \$11.9 million for taxes paid related to net share settlement of stock-based awards, and \$2.7 million for repayments related to our Term Loan B Facility.
+The outflows were offset by cash proceeds from issuance of common stock from the employee stock purchase plan of \$2.1 million and cash proceeds from stock options exercised of \$1.8 million.
+In general, our cash flows from financing activities may fluctuate depending on future financing and refinancing activity.